-- a) To provide proper light guidance inside the core - b) To avoid leakage of light from the fiber a) To transmit the information which are in the form of coded signals of the telephone communication, computer data, etc.
+- a) To provide proper light guidance inside the core - b) To avoid leakage of light from the fiber

 - c) To avoid mechanical strength for the fiber - d) To protect the core from scratches and other mechanical damages

 6. What are the uses of optical fibers?